ashea-code/BLUI/README.md

 *e.g. having a test.html file inside your Content/html folder*

-Basic URL validity is also tested, but you can safely ignore http:// etc.
+Basic URL validity is also tested, but you can safely ignore http:// etc. E.g. just specifying youtube.com will resolve correctly

 ![](https://i.imgur.com/R6we4jO.png)

-*just specifying youtube.com will resolve correctly*

 If your URL isn't valid however, it will redirect the string as a search term e.g. typing a sentance or search term

 ![auto-search](https://i.imgur.com/iDoXyFy.png)

 You can untick *Should Auto Search Invalid Url* to disable this behavior.